elisaherme/CaterPillar/README.md

 # CaterPillar
 Smart Personalised Pill Organiser

+The source code for the major components of this project has been compiled and stored in this GitHub repository.
+Future work and enhancement of CaterPillar proposed can be carried out by forking the repository.

 # Relevant Components
 As each components are seperate, each of the corresponding README and Github Repositories are linked below
 * Server - [Github](https://github.com/jovanhan2/MobileHealthCare-Server)